Soriano-Trigueros/topological-summaries-for-packed-tissues/README.md

 # Topological Summaries for Packed Tissues
-This is the computational experiment which appeared in the paper "Stable topological summaries for analysing the organization ofcells in a packed tissue".
+This is the computational experiment which appeared in the paper "Stable topological summaries for analysing the organization of cells in a packed tissue".
 We use TDA to prove the existence of significant differences in the topological-geometrical organization of 2D epithelial tissues.
 Functions must be executed in the following order: